-The first shoe not only is shown in Dunlevy's Dress in Ireland (p.19) but also appears on the feet of an unnamed blonde scribe wearing a purple, gold-trimmed brat and holding a red book in the Book of Kells, folio 29r, Liber generationis.
-This is an elegant slipper, no doubt worn by someone of wealth or importance.
-It has almost a loafer look, due to the horizontal seam around the front and its decorative tongue.
+The first shoe not only is shown in Dunlevy's Dress in Ireland (p.19) but also appears on the feet of an unnamed blonde scribe wearing a purple, goldtrimmed brat and holding a red book in the Book of Kells, folio 29r, Liber generationis.
+This is an due to the horizontal seam around the front and its decorative tongue.
 Lucas refers to it in his work as Type 1.